Skip to content

 This Turkish-styled memorial is something to see!
 Yes, it has undergone renovation several times over the past centuries, but its current shape is the closest to the original structure.

-Built in the 1500s, the Tomb of Gul Baba features a shallow dome with lead plates and wooden tiles covering it, and the entrance to the shrine faces the east.
-Unfortunately, only fragments of the original interior frescoes with Quranic inscriptions could still be seen through the walls, which are now decorated with coloured tiles that bear modern motifs depicting 16th-century Istanbul.
+Built in the 1500s, the Tomb of Gul Baba features a shallow dome with lead plates and wooden tiles covering it.
+The entrance to the shrine faces the east.
+Unfortunately, only fragments of the original interior frescoes with Quranic inscriptions can still be seen through the walls, now decorated with coloured tiles that bear modern motifs depicting 16th-century Istanbul.
 A row of ogee-lancet bricks is the only ornament found at the tomb.

 Inside, a wooden coffin decorated with a turban cannot be overlooked.
 A chestnut tree dating back to the late 1800s is still near the Tomb of Gul Baba.
 Now you know why it is such a famous monument since it also boasts a sophisticated landscape — it is both an Ottoman architectural and a natural beauty!

-The land on which the tomb stands was later owned by János Wagner, who provided maintenance to the site and allowed visits by Muslim pilgrims from the Ottoman Empire.
-In 1885, a Hungarian engineer was commissioned by the Ottoman government to renovate the shrine.
+The land on which the tomb stands was later owned by János Wagner, who maintained the site and allowed Muslim pilgrims from the Ottoman Empire to visit.
+In 1885, the Ottoman government commissioned a Hungarian engineer to renovate the shrine.

-In the 90s, the governments of Hungary and Turkey agreed to build an Islamic centre and a mosque near the mausoleum of Gul Baba.
-A library and a museum, which includes rich oriental prayer carpets, copies of the Holy Quran and some 16th-century devotional items, are also part of the complex.
+In the 1990s, the governments of Hungary and Turkey agreed to build an Islamic centre and a mosque near Gul Baba’s mausoleum.
+The complex also includes a library and a museum, which provides rich oriental prayer carpets, copies of the Holy Quran, and some 16th-century devotional items.

 The Tomb of Gul Baba was declared a national monument of Hungary in 1914.
 It is located in the centre of the mausoleum complex, which also includes a fountain, a terrace and flowerbeds.

-Situated on a hill, the Tomb of Gul Baba has a terrace that offers a magnificent view of Budapest — you will like it over there!
+Situated on a hill, the Tomb of Gul Baba has a terrace offering a magnificent view of Budapest — you will like it there!

 Restoration of the Tomb of Gul Baba